lavishm58/Meta-Scholar/README.md

 # Meta-Scholar
 Here it is a meta-search engine for scholar research papers ,it combines the result of Google Scholar,Semantic Scholar and Scopus search engines with third party authentification of google api.

+Google Scholar,Semantic Scholar results are outputed using urllib.request and for scopus I have used the official api.

 # Result Page

 ![screenshot from 2017-06-07 06 14 19](https://cloud.githubusercontent.com/assets/20322910/26644645/1243334a-4653-11e7-94a0-20625eacff78.png)